 If you want something a bit more nuanced, however, you can also set rates by zones.
 For example, if you’re located in Austin, Texas, you might want to offer a cheaper rate for nearby areas, increasing the rates as you radiate out from there.

 Shipping internationally normally necessitates getting a rate straight from the carrier, like U.S. Postal Service, DHL or others.
-Rates can vary significantly even in neighboring countries, and it’s difficult to build your own rates for these scenarios.
+Rates can vary significantly even in neighbouring countries, and it’s difficult to build your own rates for these scenarios.

 While not every business needs to ship products in the kind of package that ends up in one of the many unboxing videos on YouTube, the way your shipment presents itself at your customer’s front door is a concrete representation of your brand.
 That means you need to take a few things into consideration.